vertigobr/vkpr-docs-old/docs/stacks.md

 #### Implementation

-By default the **Prometheus Operator** is enabled in *VKPR* installation.
+By default the **Prometheus Operator** is disabled in *VKPR* installation.
 An example of configuration:

 ```yaml
 kube-prometheus-stack: